 Overall, I never want to eat this much deep-fried food in one sitting again.
 If you are concerned about overspending at the Fair, this could be a good tactic.
 Make these foods a day before you go; and you’ll be seeking out the healthy food at the fair for sure.

-**Slider image image courtesy of the Minnesota State Fair
+**Featured image image is one of our Minnesota State Fair inspirations.